School of Theatre & Dance

 Before auditioning, applicants must register online, which will require uploading your resume, headshot, 1-minute solo, and a written composition about your choice of desired degree plan. ($30 application fee applies.)

-We are offering opportunities for virtual audition submissions as well as an on-campus audition (Saturday, February 12, 2022) this academic year
+We offer opportunities for virtual audition submissions as well as an on-campus auditions.
+Click the link below for dates and information.

 While the majority of our Dance courses are offered in person, some Dance courses are offered online.

 Students pursuing the Bachelor of Fine Arts degree in Dance could apply for the Master of Arts degree in Dance Studies here at Texas Tech University.

 Anatomy & Somatic Practices